filecoin-project/specs/content/systems/filecoin_nodes/node_types/_index.md

 # Node Types

-Two types of nodes: full node and miner node.
-Full (validation) node is a repository, interacts with miner.
-Full nodes read the chain.
-Full node needs to reach consensus and do chain sync.

-Miner creates nodes.
-A different repository.
-Does full validation, extends the chain.

 Fundamentally, there are only two major node types in the Filecoin network and this is how the Lotus implementation is realising _node types_ in the strict sense of the word.
 These are:

 The **Full Node:** this is the chain validation or chain verifier node.
 In essense, this type of node is a repository that interacts with one or more miner node(s).
 A Full Node must synchronise the chain (ChainSync) when it first joins the network.
 From then on, the node must read the chain and reach consensus state.